diflouroethane/diflouroethane/README.md

 # 👋 Hi, I’m diflouroethane.
-(_previously **thelegendofmario**_)
+(_**dfe** for short_)
+**Yes, it is a name of a gas (one that is actually found in compressed air), because it sounds cool.**

-#### _Fun fact: I'm a part of [Hackclub](https://hackclub.com/) (a global community of teenagers who make things)!_
+#### Fun fact: I'm a part of [Hackclub](https://hackclub.com/) (a global community of teenagers who make things)!

-I’m just a high-schooler that started programming because of hackclub.
+I’m just someone who started programming because of hackclub.
 If it weren't for hackclub, I wouldn't be where I am today.
 I started because of the Sprig event in hackclub (basically make a game, get something that can run it).

 ## Skills:
 ![My Skills](https://skillicons.dev/icons?i=python,lua,vscode,javascript,elixir,go,markdown,html,sqlite,windows,linux,bash,kicad&theme=dark)